The following Family guidance note provides comprehensive and up to date legal information covering:

 On the 22 April 2014, the single Family Court replaced the previous three tiers of court structure (family proceedings court, county court, High Court).
 The High Court has retained exclusive jurisdiction over a limited number of cases.
 See Practice Note: The single Family Court and The Family Court—allocation and transfer of proceedings.

-Prior to issuing a financial application regard should also be had to the pre-application protocol annexed to FPR 2010, PD 9A, see Practice Note: Financial proceedings—pre-application protocols—Pre-application protocol.
+Prior to issuing a financial application regard should also be had to the requirement for attendance at a mediation information and assessment meeting (MIAM) and the pre-application protocol annexed to FPR 2010, PD 9A, see Practice Notes: Non-court dispute resolution—mediation information and assessment meetings (MIAMs) and Financial proceedings—pre-application protocols—Pre-application protocol.

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.